Yipalgaming/MyMurid/canteen_mobile/README.md

-# MyMurid Canteen Mobile App
+# MyMurid Mobile App

-A Flutter mobile application that wraps the MyMurid Canteen web application for a native mobile experience.
+A Flutter mobile application that wraps the MyMurid web application for a native mobile experience.

 ## Features